c-blake/cligen/README.md

  - Better error reporting.
 E.g., help={"foo" : "stuff"} silently ignores "foo"
    if there is no such parameter.
 Etc.

+ - Add ability to specify which proc param catches optional positional params (rather than inferring from being the only/first explicit `seq[T]` param).

  - Could use argv "--" separator to allow multiple positional sequences.
 Could also allow user override in dispatchGen arg to specify which proc param gets